David Stenn: Early life and television career

 Stenn was born in Chicago, Illinois and graduated magna cum laude with a bachelor of arts degree from Yale University.
-His television career began one year later, when he became the youngest writer of the landmark NBC series Hill Street Blues.
+His television career began one year later, when he became the youngest writer of the NBC series Hill Street Blues.
 He subsequently served as a writer and story editor for the anthology series Alfred Hitchcock Presents (1985–86).
 His teleplay for the made-for-TV movie She Was Marked for Murder (1988) earned him an Edgar Award nomination from the Mystery Writers of America.
 Stenn also wrote the Universal feature film Cool as Ice (1991).

 Subsequent television series credits include the Fox Network's 21 Jump Street (writer-producer) and Beverly Hills 90210 (writer-supervising producer and creator of the character Dylan McKay, portrayed by Luke Perry); the NBC miniseries The Secrets of Lake Success (writer-executive producer); the CBS series Central Park West (writer-co-executive producer); Showtime's The L Word (writer-co-executive producer), and the HBO period gangster drama Boardwalk Empire (writer-supervising producer, consultant).